Chart Color Schemes

 Rosebud - McCrae features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 62.7% of all households, including 19.3% couples with children, 30.3% couples without children, and 12.1% single parent families.
-Non-family households comprise the remaining 37.3%, with lone person households at 34.8% and group households making up 2.5%.
-The median household size is 2.1 people, smaller than the Greater Melbourne average of 2.4.
+Family households account for 62.7% of all households, including 19.3% that are couples with children, 30.3% that are couples without children, and 12.1% that are single parent families.
+Non-family households make up the remaining 37.3%, with lone person households at 34.8% and group households comprising 2.5% of the total.
+The median household size is 2.1 people, which is smaller than the Greater Melbourne average of 2.4.

 Frequently Asked Questions - Households